atticus-lv/super_io/README.md

 which has improved the efficiency of importing and exporting blender files / Models / pictures

+With third-party Scripts, you are allowed to copy/paste amonng blender, Cinema 4d and Houdini

-Support windows / Mac platforms
+> Support windows / Mac platforms(Not Fully Support)
+>
+> (Third Party Scripts Support Cinema4d R23+ and Houdini H18+ on windows)

 # Contributing